dfinity/ic/bazel/README.md

 This document helps developers understand how to start with Bazel and port Cargo development workflows over to Bazel.
-While this guide focuses on Rust development, Bazel is a polygot build system: See the “Language Specific Guides” section below.
+While this guide focuses on Rust development, Bazel is a polyglot build system: See the “Language Specific Guides” section below.

 If you know C++ or Java, the best introductory reading material might be the